YSchilling/blueturtle/README.md

 - Exit shell with exit command

 <h2 name="TechStack">Tech Stack</h2>

 - Go
 - Some internal Go libraries

 ## Process
 It was really easy to follow the blog article, because the author focused on simplicity.
 Of course afterwards, when I started implementing my own features, it was way harder and I had to do some research.

 ## Learnings
-I was amazed by how simple a shell could be!
+I was amazed by how simple a shell could be!<br />
 The shell is one of these very intimidating looking technologies you encounter when you start programming, but now I feel like it can be very simple.
 (Of course my shell is not comparable to zsh/bash feature set!)

 <h2 name="RunningtheProject">Running the Project</h2>
 You need to have Go installed.
-Then simple run the following command in the root directory of the project.
+Then simple run the following command in the root directory of the project.<br />
 <code>go run src/main.go</code>